 Kathy joined the Deborah’s Place staff in 1987.
 In 1991, she received her Master’s in Social Work from Loyola University.
-Formerly serving in several staff positions, including as COO, Director of Supportive Housing and Clinical Director, Kathy is integral in developing innovative approaches to homeless services, such as the eviction prevention program, and creating new policies and procedures to enhance services.
+Formerly serving in several staff positions, including as Chief Operations Officer, Director of Supportive Housing and Clinical Director, Kathy is integral to developing innovative approaches to homeless services, such as the eviction prevention program, and creating new policies and procedures to enhance services.
 Kathy is also an Adjunct Faculty at Prairie State College in Chicago Heights, where she teaches social work.
-She serves as Co-Chair for the Evaluation Instrument Subcommittee and is a member of the System Performance and Evaluation Committee for the Chicago Continuum of Care (All Chicago).

 Michelle joined Deborah’s Place in September 2015.
 She has more than ten years of nonprofit development and communications experience in a wide array of social service and healthcare nonprofits, as well as many years of corporate and legal experience.
 She leads the Development Department in all aspects of fundraising and communications to raise more than $1 million in private revenue annually.
 Michelle received her Bachelor’s in Communications from Cardinal Stritch University and her Master’s in Public Administration from Roosevelt University.